 Disability Concerns provides the following answers to commonly asked questions that students may have about our services.

 Disability Concerns Coordinators are happy to meet with you to discuss accommodations that would assist you if you choose to attend Illinois State University.
-Please contact Disability Concerns at 309-438-5853 (voice) or 309-438-8620 (TTY) to schedule an informational session.
+Please contact Disability Concerns at 309-438-5853 or visit the office in 350 Fell Hall lto schedule an informational session.
 If you need resources in an alternate format, please inform us at the time that you schedule your appointment.
 Meanwhile, you can learn more about Disability Concerns by exploring our website.

 Self-identification of your disability is voluntary and it is crucial to understand that it is illegal to inquire about disability during the application process.
 As part of the application process, you will be asked to complete a personal statement.
 Disclosing your disability in this statement is voluntary.
 It is important to understand that if you disclose your disability in this statement, this will not be considered a self-identification to receive accommodations.
 To receive accommodations, you must self-identify to Disability Concerns, request accommodations, provide appropriate documentation and complete the procedures to become a client of Disability Concerns.